paulkarpenko/us-code-ui/uscode/title-25-indians/chapter-018-indian-health-care.md

 (5) the efforts that have been made by Federal and State agencies and mining and milling companies to effectively carry out an education program for such Indians regarding the health and safety hazards of such nuclear resource development.

-**(b) Health care plan; development** Upon completion of such study the Secretary and the Service shall take into account the results of such study and develop a health care plan to address the health problems studied under subsection (a) of this section.
+**(b) Health care plan; development** Upon completion of such study the Secretary and the Service shall take into account the results of such study and develop a health care plan to address the health problems studied under subsection (a).
 The plan shall include—

 (1) methods for diagnosing and treating Indians currently exhibiting such health problems;